cyborg7459/Survey-app/README.md

 - Run the command `npm install` in your terminal in the root directory of the project to install the various dependencies
 - You'll have to setup your firebase database for the project.
 For that create an account on Google Firebase and then add a project.
 After your project is created, you'll get credentials like apiKey, authDomain, etc. Keep these details handy as you'd need them in the next step
 - In the `./src` folder, create another folder by the name `firebase` and add create a file by the name `firebase.utils.js`
-- Within that file copy-paste the following code (replace the values from the credentials received upon creating a new firebase project)
+- Within that file copy-paste the following code (replace the values by the values from the credentials received upon creating a new firebase project)
  ```
   import firebase from 'firebase/app';`
   import 'firebase/firestore';